 Language Graduation Requirement

-At the University of Puget Sound, all students are required before graduation to demonstrate college-level knowledge of a classical or modern foreign language.
+At the University of Puget Sound, all students are required before graduation to demonstrate college-level knowledge of a language other than English, either classical or modern.
 Students can satisfy this requirement in one of the following ways:

-By achieving a score of 4 or 5 on the College Board Advanced Placement examination, or a score of 5, 6, or 7 on an International Baccalaureate Higher Level foreign language exam;
+- By achieving a score of 4 or 5 on the College Board Advanced Placement examination, or a score of 5, 6, or 7 on an International Baccalaureate Higher Level language exam;

-By completing two semesters of a single foreign language at the 101-102 college level, or one semester at the 200 level or above, with a passing grade;
+- By completing two semesters of a single language at the 101-102 college level, or one semester at the 200 level or above, with a passing grade;

-during the academic year and before the last two weeks of Spring semester.
-Native speakers of a language other than English may fulfill the requirement by providing proof of proficiency in that language, such as graduation from a foreign high school or completion of a proficiency exam;
+- Native speakers of a language other than English may fulfill the requirement by providing proof of proficiency in that language, such as graduation from a high school outside of the United States or completion of a proficiency exam;

 These tests are not for placement purposes nor do they fulfill departmental language requirements.
-If you are unsure which language class you should take, please contact your advisor or the Department of Foreign Languages and Literature.
+If you are unsure which language class you should take, please contact your advisor.

-The proficiency tests are intended for students with three years or more of high-school foreign language instruction.
+The proficiency tests are intended for students with three years or more of high-school language instruction.